microsoft/botframework-solutions/docs/_docs/reference/skills/experimental.md

 ### IT Service Management Skill

-The [IT Service Management skill](https://github.com/microsoft/AI/tree/next/skills/src/csharp/experimental/itsmskill) provides a basic skill that provides ticket and knowledge base related capabilities and supports SerivceNow.
+The [IT Service Management skill](https://github.com/microsoft/AI/tree/master/skills/src/csharp/experimental/itsmskill) provides a basic skill that provides ticket and knowledge base related capabilities and supports ServiceNow.

+This skill demonstrates the following scenarios:
+- Create a ticket: *Create a ticket for my broken laptop*
+- Show ticket: *What's the status of my incident*
+- Update Ticket: *Change ticket's urgency to high*
+- Close a ticket: *Close my ticket*
+- Find Knowledgebase item: *Search knowledge articles related to error 1234*

 #### Configuration

-To test this skill, one should setup the following:
+To test this skill you will need to follow the ServiceNow configuration steps shown below:

 1. Create a ServiceNow instance in the [ServiceNow Developer Site](https://developer.servicenow.com/app.do#!/instance).
 1. Provide this value in your `appsettings.json` file.